-(B) Reports, schedules, statistics or other data relating to health care costs, prices, quality, utilization or resources determined by the administrator to be necessary to carry out the purposes of this section; and
+(B) Reports, schedules, statistics or other data relating to health care costs, prices, quality, utilization or resources determined by the authority to be necessary to carry out the purposes of this section; and

 (C) Data related to race, ethnicity and primary language collected in a manner consistent with established national standards.

-(3) Any third party administrator that is not required to obtain a license under ORS 744.702 and that is legally responsible for payment of a claim for a health care item or service provided to an Oregon resident may report to the Administrator of the Office for Oregon Health Policy and Research the health care data described in subsection (2) of this section.
+(3) Any third party administrator that is not required to obtain a license under ORS 744.702 and that is legally responsible for payment of a claim for a health care item or service provided to an Oregon resident may report to the authority the health care data described in subsection (2) of this section.

-(4) The Administrator of the Office for Oregon Health Policy and Research shall adopt rules establishing requirements for reporting entities to train providers on protocols for collecting race, ethnicity and primary language data in a culturally competent manner.
+(4) The authority shall adopt rules establishing requirements for reporting entities to train providers on protocols for collecting race, ethnicity and primary language data in a culturally competent manner.

-(6) The Administrator of the Office for Oregon Health Policy and Research may contract with a third party to collect and process the health care data reported under this section.
+(6) The authority may contract with a third party to collect and process the health care data reported under this section.
 The contract must prohibit the collection of Social Security numbers and must prohibit the disclosure or use of the data for any purpose other than those specifically authorized by the contract.
-The contract must require the third party to transmit all data collected and processed under the contract to the Office for Oregon Health Policy and Research.
+The contract must require the third party to transmit all data collected and processed under the contract to the authority.

-(7) The Administrator of the Office for Oregon Health Policy and Research shall facilitate a collaboration between the Department of Human Services, the Oregon Health Authority, the Department of Consumer and Business Services and interested stakeholders to develop a comprehensive health care information system using the data reported under this section and collected by the office under ORS 442.120 and 442.400 to 442.463.
-The administrator, in consultation with interested stakeholders, shall:
+(7) The authority shall facilitate a collaboration between the Department of Human Services, the Department of Consumer and Business Services and interested stakeholders to develop a comprehensive health care information system using the data reported under this section and collected by the authority under ORS 442.120 and 442.400 to 442.463.
+The authority, in consultation with interested stakeholders, shall:

 (a) Formulate the data sets that will be included in the system;